dataviaduct/articles/part1-intro.md

 Now when we have a situation on the plate, we will describe hypothetical course of events, which unfortunately take places more times when desired and often result in time and money waste.

+# It was working 15 years ago.
+It should work now as well.

 What interface IT can provide in such circumstances?
 Most probably nobody was preparing nothing for such a use-case and business wants this to be ready 'yesterday'.
 The answer lies on the surface - the use of well-known time-proven technologies.
 So, let's take all data, and ingest it in some way of RDBMS.
+Multiple things usually go wrong here.

+How performant the relational database is extremely dependent on the effective schema design.
+We would need to have highly-experienced developers with DBA-background who should be able to take semi-structured or unstructured data-sets and transform them into an efficient relational structure.
+It's hard to underestimate the importance of this step as if we will find some flaws in the future and need to change the schema, it certainly be quite a painful process.

+But even if the schema was designed perfectly, we still might face the same issue.
+Our data-sources are independent services mostly, part of them we might not even control, and they have their own lifecycles, which might bring changes in the data structures at totally random points for us.

+The next flaw of relational databases, which comes from the good old times, is the fact that computing and storage are tightly coupled.
+It's either quite hard or impossible to scale these two resources independently, and most of the time we have either under- or over-provisioning, which leads, in its turn, to a bad query performance or a money waste respectively.

+Scaling is another thing to consider because RDBMS tends to scale vertically, which has its physical limits.
+Proper horizontal scaling again requires a lot of expertise and tendency to the future telling.

-The consequences of such an approach are well-known too: expensive quite-complicated hard-to-scale and not-so-fast huge database cluster.
+Considering all above, as a result of this approach business usually gets expensive quite-complicated hard-to-scale and not-so-fast huge DWH cluster.

+# One step forward and two steps back?

 As time goes by, data still grows as well as the number of data users and complexity of their queries, making RDMBS-based solution less and less useful.
 One of the options to go from that point is some modern distributed NoSQL database, which, according to the Internet and its vendor, fits all imaginable cases and scales horizontally almost infinitely.
 Right?
 Well, not exactly.
-As an output of such an approach, we'll have most probably over-expensive extremely complicated, and not-so-fast cluster, which, in addition to all that, goes down from time-to-time because of its infrastructure complexity and still-growing query load.
+As an output of such an approach, we'll have most probably over-expensive extremely complicated, and not-so-fast cluster, which, in addition to all that, goes down from time-to-time because of its infrastructure complexity, lack of expertise, and still-growing query load.

 **Disclaimer**: "_I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail_" (c).
 In other words, every tool is good for the case it was designed to.
 Both RBDMS and NoSQL databases are work extremely good for 'their' cases.

+# All roads lead to ~~Rome~~ Data Lake

 Finally, company may come to the idea of building a Data Lake.
 The Data Lake.
 A '_silver bullet_' which should solve all problems and issues.
 And as nowadays we have clouds, it should not take too much time, right?
 Again, not exactly, unfortunately.